Texts in Conversation

 Pseudepigrapha

-7 And after that, in the sixth week, all who live in it shall be blinded, and the hearts of all of them shall godlessly forsake wisdom.
-And in it, a man shall ascend; and at its close, the house of dominion shall be burnt with fire, and the whole race of the chosen root shall be dispersed.
-8 And after that, in the seventh week, an apostate generation shall arise, and many shall be its deeds, and all its deeds shall be apostate.
-9 And at its close, the elect righteous of the eternal plant of righteousness shall be elected, to receive sevenfold instruction concerning all His creation.
-10 For who is there of all the children of men that is able to hear the voice of the Holy One without being troubled?
+7 After that, in the sixth week, all who live in it will be blinded, and the hearts of all of them will godlessly forsake wisdom.
+And in it a man will ascend; and at its close the house of dominion will be burnt with fire, and the whole race of the chosen root will be scattered.
+8 After that, in the seventh week, an apostate generation will arise, and many will be its deeds, and all its deeds will be apostate.
+9 At its close the elect righteous of the eternal plant of righteousness will be chosen, to receive sevenfold instruction concerning all His creation.
+10 For who among all the children of men is able to hear the voice of the Holy One without being troubled?
 And who can think His thoughts?
-And who is there that can behold all the works of heaven?
+And who is there that can look on all the works of heaven?

 Matthew 24:10